deltics/azdevops-buildagent/README.md

 ## Execution

-The image executes the build agent at startup, registering with an Azdure DevOps Collection Agent Pool.
+The image executes the build agent at startup, registering with an Azure DevOps Collection Agent Pool.
 The agent unregisters at shutdown.

 As a result, information is required to be passed to the startup script for the build agent hosted inside the container.
 This information is passed via environment variables on the command line as follows: